• Skip to primary navigation

 A Local’s Guide to Paris: Day 2

 Are you starting to feel like a local yet?
 We’re just getting started!
-Read on for more on Paris off the beaten track.
+Read on for more of the best non touristy things to do in Paris.

 7 am – Notre Dame de Paris Cathedral